01-edu/public/subjects/forum/forum.en.md

 - registered users to like or dislike posts/comments.
 - associate posts to categories.

 Your forum should work based on services.
-Using services to create a project means that instead of having a monolith architecture, you actually have the various components distributed across a cluster of instances.
+Using services to create a project means that instead of having a monolith architecture, you actually have various components distributed across a cluster of instances.
 In other words, dividing the project in smaller "projects", this way it becomes easier to understand and your project will become more scalable.

 - For example for a taxi like application you can divide it in : passenger management, billing, notifications, payments, trip management and driver management.

 You can learn more about this [here](https://www.nginx.com/blog/introduction-to-microservices/).